 Co-incidence with unemployment benefit

 The European Regulation clearly regulates which social security legislation applies when someone works in another country.
 Unfortunately, the rules are not clear when working in another country in combination with a (partial) unemployment benefit.
-Most EU countries apply the rule that the social security legislation of the country paying the unemployment benefit applies, which means that the employer must always pay social security contributions in the country from which the benefit comes.
+Most EU countries apply the rule that the social security legislation of the country paying the unemployment benefit applies in this case.
+This means that the employer must pay social security contributions in the country where the benefit comes from.

-It is advisable to request an A1 declaration from your health insurance company or the RSZ if you work in several countries.
+It is advisable to request an A1 declaration from the health insurance company or the RSZ/ONSS/LSS if you work in several countries.
 The A1 declaration determines which social security legislation applies to you.
 Employers are advised to keep it with their payroll administration.
 You must be able to prove that you are covered by social security yourself.
+It is therefore best to carry a copy with you at all times.
 This declaration is also necessary in order to avoid having to pay contributions twice.
 If you work in several Member States at the same time, you must apply for the A1 declaration in the employeeâ€™s country of residence.

 Because there are always cases of doubt and people may be caught sitting on the fence, it is possible for two EU countries to agree to deviate from the rules.
 For more information, please contact your health insurance fund in Germany and in Belgium at the .

 There are different rules for income tax.
-To assess where you have to pay tax, thedouble taxation agreements between the different EU countries are the deciding factor.
+To assess where you have to pay tax, the double taxation agreements between the different EU countries are a deciding factor.
 If it is only a question of the situation between Belgium and Germany, the double taxation agreement between Belgium and Germany applies.
-This roughly regulates that income from work is taxed in the country where the work is done.Someone who works in two countries therefore pays income tax in two countries; this is also called a salary split.
+This regulates in broad terms that income from work is taxed in the country where the work is performed.Someone who works in two countries therefore pays income tax in two countries; this is also called a salary split.